ngocdung03/data-science-path/dataquest-data-scientist-python/Command-line/note-command-line.md

 grep -hi ',math' rg_data/* > math_data
 ```
 - `>>` appends to the target file, if the target file exists, otherwise it creates a new file.
+- Creating one or more new empty file: `touch` (can overwrite exist files)
+- Connecting commands together - pipeline
+    - `cut -d"," -f2,5 example_data.csv | grep "^0"`
+- To count the number of files we'll pass the output of ls -l /bin to wc -l (the -l option of wc outputs only the number of lines).
+Since we'll need to exclude the first row (which shows the size of /bin), we'll pipe the output of ls -l /bin to tail -n+2 (this will print all the rows starting from the second one) and then pipe this output to wc -l: `ls -l /bin | tail -n+2 | wc -l`
+- count the number of directories.: `ls -l /bin | grep "^d" | wc -l`
+- null device, /dev/null is a special file used to discard data.
+Any data redirected to this file will be ignored by the operating system and simply disappear.
+This is useful when a command performs an action and outputs something, but we just care about the action.